Disley

-The parish includes part of the neighbouring village of Newtown, the bulk of which is in Derbyshire.
+The parish includes part of the neighbouring area of Newtown, the bulk of which is in Derbyshire.

 History

 Its Anglo-Saxon name was Dystiglegh, meaning "wood or clearing by a mound" or possibly "windy settlement".
 In the 13th century, in the time of Edward I, there are references to confirmatory grants of land made to Jordan de Dystelegh of Disley Hall and Roger de Stanley-de-Dystelegh of Stanley Hall in the district, pointing to even older local settlements.
 It later had the name Dystelegh.

 Disley was the home of several farmsteads, including one at Stanley, where the golf club is now located.
-The barn, erected sometime around the 15th or 16th century, still stands.
+The barn, erected sometime around the 15th or 16th-century, still stands.

-Sir Piers Legh of Lyme founded St Mary the Virgin Church, completed in 1524 and consecrated as parish church in 1558.
+Sir Piers Legh of Lyme founded St Mary's Church, completed in 1524 and consecrated as parish church in 1558.
 The earliest parish register is from 1591.

 In 1724, the road from Manchester to Buxton became a turnpike road and in the early 1800s the road was rerouted from its original route along Jackson's Edge road to the current line of the A6.

 At the time of the first census, Disley had a population of 995 residents.
-By 1881 this had increased to 3312, and as of 2019 the population is now in the region of 4600.
+By 1881, this had increased to 3,312 and, as of 2019, the population is now in the region of 4,600.

-The fountain in Fountain Square was donated by the Orfords in 1837 to provide the village with clean water, the stone coming from the Jacksons Edge Road Quarry.
+The fountain in Fountain Square was donated by the Orfords in 1837 to provide the village with clean water, the stone coming from the Jacksons Edge Quarry.
 It was used until the 1920s.

 The village had at least one cotton mill by the mid-19th century.
 As the cotton industry declined, more varied employment became the norm.
 As of 2005, there is a paper mill and some light engineering works, but most people travel out to work.